bain-cs110/bain-cs110.github.io/pages/syllabus.md

 2. That your program runs without intervention (except those assignments that ask for human input).
 3. That your program is NOT dependent on running on _your specific_ computer.

-If you are submitting a partially complete assignment, please include a file (or a Canvas comment) that explains which parts of the assignment you completed and which parts you did not.
+If you are submitting a partially complete assignment, please a Canvas comment that explains which parts of the assignment you completed and which parts you did not.
 If you were having a specific problem with completing that part of the assignment (other than "ran out of time"), make sure to describe what you tried and why you were unable to fix it.

 If your program does not run, you will not receive full credit no matter how small the error.

 You will receive your assignment grades on Canvas within a week of your submission.

-On occasion, your grader may make an error on an assignment.
-If you have any grading questions/concerns, please comment on the assignment in Canvas within 1 week of the grades being released.
-Please do not email course staff about grade discrepancies.
+### Mini-Quizzes
+These will be short quizzes for each module of the course that serve as a check of your attendance and/or asynchronous participation in the course.
+For those that complete the Mini-Quiz in class, you will receive full credit for your attendance and full participation.
+If you choose to complete the Mini-Quiz remotely, you will need to complete the Canvas version of the quiz within 60 hours of your scheduled class time.

+If you attend class but do not receive credit, you can fill out this [Attendance Petition form](https://docs.google.com/forms/d/e/1FAIpQLSf9MFfVf14aimPxFkniDytGYZsviQ-UNEocYTwTATq_jbbOlQ/viewform?usp=sf_link).

 ### Tutorial Grading